-A domiciliary service is a field-based or out-patient service provided to persons with reduced self-sufficiency due to their age, chronic illness or disability, and to families with children, where their situation requires that they be assisted by another person.
+A community care service is a field-based or out-patient service provided to persons with reduced self-sufficiency due to their age, chronic illness or disability, and to families with children, where their situation requires that they be assisted by another person.
 This service is provided at a specified time (with the time specification being the main factor differentiating this service from the personal assistance service) in persons' households or in out-patient facilities.
 This service is provided to the client for a fee.

-A total of 594 domiciliary services operate in the Czech Republic.
+A total of 594 community care services operate in the Czech Republic.

-Domiciliary services are provided to 115,000 clients.
+Community care services are provided to 115,000 clients.

-Domiciliary services employ a total of 5,500 people.
+Community care services employ a total of 5,500 people.